Pylons/pyramid/docs/narr/unittesting.rst

 testing, :func:`pyramid.threadlocal.get_current_request` will
 return ``None``.
-We use a "dummy" request implementation supplied by :class:`pyramid.testing.DummyRequest` because it's easier to construct than a "real" :mod:`pyramid` request object.
+We use a "dummy" request implementation supplied by :class:`pyramid.testing.DummyRequest` because it's easier to construct than a "real" :app:`Pyramid` request object.

 What?
 ~~~~~